That-Ski-Freak/MarkdownPublic/Project Gamma Information Dump.md

 # Project Gamma Drafting Card Game / Custom Cube

-*This information is a work in progress*
+- *This information is a work in progress*
+- Some information in this document may be inconsistent or outdated as the project is actively being worked on.
-*Anything in {curly brackets} is a temporary name.*
+- Anything in {curly brackets} is a temporary name.
+The vocabulary is kind of a mess currently as the direction of the project remains uncertain.
+- This project currently exists in a sort of limbo between it's own game and a custom cube with it's own cards and rules.
+- Project Gamma is a temporary name.
-You can find the card and realm design spreadsheet [here](https://docs.google.com/spreadsheets/d/1RDuqokq3RVDQv1vOBgSlnQbRpQ1KFyX1tBaPVvDhRUk/edit#gid=1942849584).
+- You can find the card and realm(color) design spreadsheet [here](https://docs.google.com/spreadsheets/d/1RDuqokq3RVDQv1vOBgSlnQbRpQ1KFyX1tBaPVvDhRUk/edit#gid=1942849584).

 Project Gamma is a drafting and deck building card game for 2-8 players with a focus on varied, open ended deckbuilding, player agency, and interactive back and forth gameplay.
 It can be played as either a cube draft or constructed with decks made by players before the game.
 It will feature 360 cards when finished, although if I feel like it I might make more cards.